Why Visit Rome, Italy

 Best Time to Visit

-Best months: April\u2013May and September\u2013October.
-Spring brings mild temperatures (18\u201322\u00b0C), blooming gardens and manageable crowds.
+Best months: April-May and September-October.
+Spring brings mild temperatures (18-22°C), blooming gardens and manageable crowds.
 Autumn offers warm evenings, the grape harvest in the surrounding hills, and notably fewer tourists than summer.

-Avoid July\u2013August if possible \u2014 temperatures regularly exceed 35\u00b0C and the main sites become extremely crowded.
+Avoid July-August if possible - temperatures regularly exceed 35°C and the main sites become extremely crowded.
 Most Romans leave in August, meaning many neighbourhood restaurants close.

 Getting There and Around

 The historic centre is best on foot, though cobblestones demand good shoes.
-Taxis are plentiful and reasonably priced \u2014 use the official white cabs or the MyTaxi app.
+Taxis are plentiful and reasonably priced - use the official white cabs or the MyTaxi app.
 The metro connects Termini station to the Vatican and Colosseum efficiently.

-Consider staying near the historic centre (Piazza Navona, Campo de\u2019 Fiori) to minimise transit.
+Consider staying near the historic centre (Piazza Navona, Campo de' Fiori) to minimise transit.
 Fiumicino Airport to Termini: 30 minutes by Leonardo Express train.

 Where to Stay